 On 17 and 18 January 2018, the Netherland Water Partnership (NWP) organizes for the second time the two-day masterclass Water & Finance with the support of the Partners for Water program.
 The masterclass focuses on how to get funding for international water projects.
 The masterclass will be lectured by Gerbrand van Bork (Ecorys), Jarit van der Visch (Royal HaskoningDHV) and Hessel Schuurman (NWP), which are experienced designers of business cases, financial models and project proposals for water projects.
 In addition, the course will contain short cases and presentations from external experts and fund managers.

 Emergi won the Mobilising More (MoMo) grant of € 25.000 euro to implement their innovative business idea.
 With their Cool Tainer, a solar-powered freezer, they aim to create positive climate impact in developing countries.
 This was announced during the MoMo finals at the National Sustainability Congress on 9 November.

-MoMo4Climate organises the finals of the Dutch MoMo challenge 2017 during the Nationaal Sustainability Congres in Den Bosch on 9 November.
+MoMo4Climate organises the finals of the Dutch MoMo business competition 2017 during the Nationaal Sustainability Congres in Den Bosch on 9 November.
 The Nationaal Sustainability Congres aims to catalyse sustainable development by purpose and impact.